kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/Spring2024_Data_Streaming_Platform_with_Apache_Kafka/README.md

 - **Postgres:** An relational database system that is used in this project to store and manage the structured data generated from Kafka streams, supporting complex queries and data analysis.
 - **Docker:** A tool for developing, shipping, and running applications inside lightweight and portable containers.
 In this project, Docker is utilized to containerize all of our running services.
 - **Docker Compose:** A tool for defining and managing multi-container Docker applications.
 In this project, Docker Compose is used to configure and connect the Kafka, ZooKeeper, Jupyter Notebook and Postgres containers, simplifying the process of deploying the interconnected services.

+## Understanding Apache Kafka

+Before we dive into the code examples, this section will focus on learning the fundamentals of Kafka and understanding its essential building blocks.

+- **Kafka:** is an open source distributed streaming platform that enables building real-time data pipelines and streaming applications.
+It is designed to handle vast amounts of data efficiently which makes it an essential tool for dealing with high-volume data processing.
+Kafka operates on a publish-subscribe model whick makes it highly scalable and fault-tolerant.
+- **Kafka Cluster:** consists of one or more servers (nodes), each of which is called a broker.
+Clusters are used to manage the storage and processing of stream's data.
+The distributed nature of the cluster enhances both the scalability and fault tolerance of system.
+- **Producer:** is any application or service that publishes records to Kafka topics.
+- **Consumer:** is any application or service that reads records from Kafka topics.
+It subscribes to one or more topics and reads the records in the order in which they were stored.
+- **Message:** are the basic unit of data.
+Each message is a key-value pair stored in topics.
+Messages are appended to a Kafka topic and are read by consumers.
+- **Topic:** allows us to organize our messages.
+It is a category where producers publish messages to.
+Multiple producers can publish to a topic and a topic can be subscibed to by multiple consumers.
+- **Partition:** Topics are split into partitions which allows the data to be spread across the cluster.
+Each partition is an ordered, immutable sequence of messages that is continually appended to.
+Partitions allow topics to be parallelized by splitting the data across multiple brokers.
+- **Replication Factor:** defines the number of copies of partitions over multiple Kafka brokers.
+Higher replication factors ensure greater availability and durability of data.
+- **Comsumer Group:** consist of multiple consumers who work together to consume data.
+Each consumer in a group reads from exclusive partitions of a topic.
+No two consumers in the same group read the same data.
+This allows the consumer group to scale horizontally, processing data in parallel.
+- **Offset:** a sequential ID number assigned to each record in a partition that uniquely identifies it.
+Consumers track offsets to know where they are in a stream and to ensure messages are processed in order.
+This approach allows consumers to resume from where they left off in case of failure or restart.

 ## Project Structure
 - `docker-compose.yml`: defines the multi-container Docker applications for this project.
 It specifies services, networks, and volumes based on the Docker images and configurations.